We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 Let’s say you have 20 people in your team and you want to organise a ‘hybrid meeting’.

-With the HRSVP ‘piece of the jigsaw’ in place you have a better chance of knowing who’s going to pitch up in person.
+With the HRSVP ‘piece of the jigsaw’ in place you have a better chance of knowing who’s going to show up in person.
 The benefits of this are:

 • You can book a meeting room that’s more space-efficient.
 For example, just 10 seats instead of 21.